 Custer is a tiny village located in the state of Michigan.
 With a population of 294 people and just one neighborhood, Custer is the 630th largest community in Michigan.
-Much of the housing stock in Custer was built prior to World War II, making it one of the older and more historic villages in the country.
+Custer has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Custer isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Custer are a mix of both white- and blue-collar jobs.
 Overall, Custer is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Custer who work in office and administrative support (18.71%), sales jobs (15.11%), and management occupations (7.91%).

-As is often the case in a small village, Custer doesn't have a public transportation system that people use for their commute.
+Custer is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Custer has a very low overall level of education: only 8.67% of people over 25 hold a 4-year college degree or higher.